 Skin biopsy (Ts-Hembio):

-- 1–2 x ∅ 4 mm tissue specimens in saline solution
+- 1 x ∅ 4 mm tissue specimens in saline solution, preservative-free tube

-When the samples arrive, the referral and the automated message sent by the FHRB are checked to ensure that the FHRB patient numbers match.
+When the samples arrive, the referral and the automated message sent by the Finnish Hematology Registry are checked to ensure that the FHRB patient numbers match.

-Blood samples are processed as soon as possible after they arrive at the FRC Blood Service.
-The serum and heparin tubes and one of the EDTA tubes are centrifuged, and the isolated serum/plasma is divided into batches using coded tubes and then frozen in liquid nitrogen.
+Blood samples are processed as soon as possible after they arrive at the Blood Service.
+The serum and heparin tubes and one of the EDTA tubes are centrifuged and the isolated serum and plasma divided into batches using coded tubes and then frozen in liquid nitrogen.

 Bone marrow samples

-Transporting samples from the frc blood service to fimm
+Transporting samples from the Blood Service to FIMM